TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/tyk-ingress-controller.md

  with the standard [Kubernetes NginX Ingress resource](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#annotations).

-In order to decouple, gain all the benefits of Kubernetes, offer a Native & consistent API, we introduced the Tyk ApiDefinition custom resource, which brings Full-Lifecycle API Management capabilities to Kubernetes Ingress.
+In order to decouple, gain all the benefits of Kubernetes, offer a Native & consistent API, we introduced the Tyk ApiDefinition custom resource, which adds additional API Management capabilities, like security policy and rate limiting to Kubernetes Ingress.
 A side effect of this meant a potential trade-off between offering a K8s native experience & integrating with Ingress which would facilitate clean integration with 3rd party tooling built on-top of and dependent on the Ingress Resource.

 As a compromise & attempt to propose an alternative & more scalable solution, we have introduced the concept of the ingress template ApiDefinition resource.
 The Template ApiDefinition resource offers a means to extend the capabilities of the standard Ingress Resource, by merging features of the ingress specification with that of the template.

+ The following sections shows some example of Tyk ApiDefinition template and Ingress specification.

 ## How to configure Tyk Operator to handle Ingress resources